AppAndFlow/express-static-files-manager/README.md

 # express-static-files-manager

-This package builds and updates your static served files on express based on a given repository.
+This package builds and updates your static served files on express based on a given Github repository.

 ## Installation